Euan Blair: Personal life

 Blair was baptised and brought up as Roman Catholic.

 In 2005, Blair was romantically linked to Luciana Berger by the press.
 Following such reports, Blair sent a fax from Labour party headquarters to national newspapers saying, "I want to make it clear that Luciana Berger is not, and has never been, my girlfriend."

 In 2013, Blair married his long-term girlfriend Suzanne Ashman at All Saints' Church, Wotton Underwood, Buckinghamshire.
+The couple have two children and live in London.
+In 2022, it was reported that Blair and Ashman had bought a townhouse in London for £22 million.